ramalho4/jukebox/README.md

     pip install mediapipe opencv-python numpy py-sonic

-If you have issues with installing pip packages, I am using a python environment with python version Python 3.12.8
+If you have issues with installing pip packages, use a python environment with python version Python 3.12.8

 The gesture recognizer model is incuded in this github as gesture_recognizer.task